jwliao1209/Online-Dictionary-Learning/README.md

 # Online Dictionary Learning and Image Inpainting

-This repository is implementation of final project for Optimization for Data Science in 2020 fall semester at National Chiao Tung University.
+This repository is implementation of final project for Optimization for Data Science course in 2020 fall semester at National Chiao Tung University.

 - topic: Online Dictionary Learning and Image Inpainting
 - creater: Jia-Wei Liao, Kuok-Tong Ng